algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

   <img src="Images/FilterPage.png" width="200" alt="Main Page">
 </p>

 The Filter page works typically by using the unique ID each product has, and filtering them by criteria conditions.
-Each Unique ID will be associated to a product and a specification of the product, using the database template.
+Each Unique ID will be associated with a product and a specification of the product, using the database template.

 For example, if the user is looking for red wine, every unique ID with the Redwine criteria will be displayed, and the other will be omitted.